athrvadeshmukh/Steganographyx/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
+Steganographyx is licensed under the Apache License, Version 2.0.
+See the License file for more details.
 Copyright 2023 [ATHRVA DESHMUKH](https://github.com/athrvadeshmukh)